itsfaheem234/python/quiz-app/README.md

-# quiz-application
+# star-wars-quiz-application

-made it to test my python skills(especially functions), and my love for star wars obviously lol.
+A command-line Python quiz application that tests users' knowledge of the Star Wars universe.

+## description

+a simple *python* quiz application based on the star wars universe. the quiz presents multiple-choice questions, checks answers, and displays the final score at the end.

 ## features

-1)tests your basic star wars knowledge
-2)fun and engaging
-3)insight into the franchise of starwars(would highly suggest regardlesss!)

-## why i made this

-to test my python skills from 11th and 12th grade.
+-> multiple-choice questions

+-> instant answer checking

+-> final score display

+-> easy to modify and expand

+## installation

+1. clone or download the project.
+2. open the project folder.
+3. run the *python* file.

-## installation and usage
+## usage

-copy the code from here and paste into the python interpreter and run the program and voila!
+copy the code from git hub and then paste it onto the python interpreter and then proceed to run the program.

+## what i learned

+-> working with Python functions and loops

+-> using lists and dictionaries to store quiz data

+-> handling user input

+-> organizing a small Python project

-## contributors
+## contributor

-**faheem**
+faheem

 ## license

-this project is licensed under the MIT License. see the LICENSE file for details.
+this project is licensed under the **MIT License** . see the **LICENSE** file for details.